 Before we begin talking about the costs associated with heavy haul trucking — a topic we’ll cover in full, I assure you :) — you should understand one aspect of working with ATS specifically — and a practice we call “all-in pricing”.

-Many providers consistently come back needing more money as additional costs surface throughout the course of the shipment.
-Costs that were not transparently stipulated upfront.
+Some carriers consistently come back needing more money as additional costs surface throughout the course of the shipment — costs that were not transparently stipulated upfront.

 In many cases, these companies are able to offer far lower upfront costs than if they were to give “all-in” prices but end up costing more on the back-end.